LeonFinnaCrazy/simplistic.sites/README.md

 - [PylexHosting](https://client.pylexnodes.net/) - An underrated hosting that provides `Minecraft Servers, NodeJS and Python` hosting. `10240MB Disk, 3072MB Ram, 150% CPU`

-- [Free Hosting](https://www.freehosting.com/) - An somewhat popular hosting providing all the tools you need to make your own site. `Custom domain, cPanel, Site Builder`.

 - [Linode](https://www.linode.com/) - Best option If you're looking for messing around with VMs and etc.

 These are the only options I were able to find that were good.
 Linode is an all-purpose hosting service which hosts `VMs` and `VPS`.
 Which you are free to install whatever you like.
+Web hosting is to be added soon...

 ![DIVIDER](https://u.cubeupload.com/LeonFinnaCrazy/PngItem5178921.png)
 # Resources